nightowl886/Healthcare-Data/ReadMe.md

 ## 📌 Project Overview

-This portfolio project demonstrates SQL analysis of influenza shots in 2021, with ongoing expansion into Tableau dashboards.
-The dataset used is Synthea Sample Synthetic Patient Records (2019–2021).
+This portfolio project demonstrates SQL analysis of influenza shots in 2021, with completed Tableau dashboards for visualization.
+The dataset used is 1K Sample Synthetic Patient Records (2019–2021).

 The project was originally inspired by a YouTube tutorial analyzing 2022 flu shots.
 Since the original dataset is no longer available, I adapted the schema using the official Synthea dataset.
 The tutorial’s SQL did not include an age column, so I computed age manually from the birthdate field.
 Queries were adjusted to align with the current dataset structure.